Set Up Code Intelligence

 --ts-calls --ts-tests

 Maps source files to their test files.
-When Heimdall or Thor modifies a file, they know exactly which tests to run.
+When Vega or Sirius modifies a file, they know exactly which tests to run.

 Co-change intelligence